 Many people get discouraged from starting a lifestyle blog because the possibilities are too vast and go against every blogger’s advice to pick a niche.
 Lifestyle blogging is what you make of it and that’s exactly why it’s a lucrative blogging topic.
 “Lifestyle” can be as broad or as narrow as you like.
 The possibilities are infinite for what lifestyle content can be.

 In today’s post, we’re taking a closer look at how much lifestyle bloggers make.
-Find out how lifestyle bloggers are able to build an online income that supports their… lifestyles!
+Spoiler alert: it’s a lot.
+If you have a lifestyle niche you think you’d like to pursue, I’d highly recommend starting a lifestyle blog and shooting for the moon.
+Now let’s dig into how lifestyle bloggers are able to build an online income that supports their amazing lives!

 How Much Do Lifestyle Bloggers Make?